Fiat Chrysler to pay Tesla hundreds of millions of euros to pool fleet: Financial Times

 The Italian carmaker formed an open pool with Tesla on Feb.
 25, the report added, citing a declaration with the European Commission.

-Tesla and Fiat Chrysler did not immediately respond to a request by Reuters for comment on Sunday.
+Tesla did not immediately respond to a request for comment on Sunday.
+Fiat Chrysler did not directly address the amount that it would pay but added it would "optimize the options for compliance that the regulations offer."

+"FCA is committed to reducing the emissions of all our products...The purchase pool provides flexibility to deliver products our customers are willing to buy while managing compliance with the lowest cost approach," FCA added in a statement.